mainguyen189/data-mining-assignments/Feature engineering/README.md

 Disadvantages
 - They are computationally expensive because the model needs to be re-fitted for each feature set being tested.

 Embedded methods also involve building and evaluating models for different feature subsets, but their feature selection process happens at the same time as their model fitting step.

 Advantages
 - Like wrapper methods, they can optimize the feature set for a particular model and account for multivariate relationships.
 - They are also generally less computationally expensive because feature selection happens during model training.

+Filter methods are the simplest type of feature selection method.
+They work by filtering features prior to model building based on some criteria.

+Advantages
+- They are computationally inexpensive, since they do not involve testing the subsetted features using a model.
+- They can work for any type of machine learning model.

+Disadvantages
+- It is more difficult to take multivariate relationships into account because we are not evaluating model performance.
+For example, a variable might not have much predictive power on its own, but can be informative when combined with other variables.
+- They are not tailored toward specific types of models.

 # Hyperparameter tuning methods
 - The grid search algorithm for hyperparameter tuning works by training a model on predetermined lists of hyperparameter values.
 Try every hyperparameter value on the list, and then use the one that makes the model perform best.